MathsCell/kvh/README.md

 KVH format is a lightweight key-value hierarchy format for storing nested structures.
 It uses only 3 control characters:

- - <tab> for separating key from value and indenting nested keys;
+ - \<tab\> for separating key from value and indenting nested keys;
- - <newline> for separating key-value records from each other;
+ - \<newline\> for separating key-value records from each other;
- - <backslash> for escaping previous 2 characters and itself.
+ - \<backslash\> for escaping previous 2 characters and itself.

- For example, the following file introduces salutation in English and French:
+ For example, the following file introduces salutations in English and French:

  ```
  salutation